orkes-io/docs/blog/2022-11-10-building-a-delivery-workflow-with-typescript.md

 Following this article along with [Orkes Playground](https://play.orkes.io/), you can seamlessly visualize the building blocks.
 You can make further improvements to the application by focusing on that particular block without losing the application's perspective as a whole.
  [
-You can test out Conductor for free in [Orkes Playground](https://play.orkes.io/), or if you’re looking for a cloud version, you may have a sneak peek at [Orked Cloud](https://orkes.io/cloud/).
+You can test out Conductor for free in [Orkes Playground](https://play.orkes.io/), or if you’re looking for a cloud version, you may have a sneak peek at [Orkes Cloud](https://orkes.io/cloud/).